DecisionsDev/odm-ondocker/standalone/dockerhub/full-description.md

 	    - Extract its contents to a new directory.
 The tutorial later refers to this directory as `<InstallDir>/miniloanservice-projects`.
 The size of the download file is about 13 KB.
 	    - For Decision Server console and Decision Center Business console, use the URLs and the users/passwords provided in the table below on this page.

-	- [Getting started with decision modeling in the Business console](https://www.ibm.com/docs/en/odm/8.11.1?topic=tutorials-deprecated-getting-started-decision-modeling).
-For Decision Center Business console, use the URL and the user/password provided in the table below on this page.

 # Overview